angusfong/characters-star_wars_or_avengers-/bibliography.md

 ### Machine translation
 * Fully Character-Level Neural Machine Translation without Explicit Segmentation (TACL 2017) [[paper](https://arxiv.org/abs/1610.03017)]
-    + \emph{Highlight:} By going to the character level, Lee et. al. address the need to remove a fixed-size vocabulary for machine translation, which is necessary for languages such as Czech and Turkish, which are built upon morphological inflexions.
+    + *Highlight:* By going to the character level, Lee et. al. address the need to remove a fixed-size vocabulary for machine translation, which is necessary for languages such as Czech and Turkish, which are built upon morphological inflexions.
 The need to segment text into word tokens is also removed.
 A new encoder-decoder with attention built on a CNN is proposed.
 This character-level model for both source comprehension and target generation outperforms strong subword- and word-level baselines.
 Multilingual translation outperformed bilingual translation, motivating future translation models to take a universal, crosslingual approach using character inputs.

 * Character-based neural machine translation (ICLR 2016) [[paper](https://arxiv.org/abs/1511.04586)]